-You’ve just had a refreshing good night’s sleep, but you can’t seem to get yourself out of bed because your joints hurt so badly.
-Why is this happening?
-Morning joint stiffness is a common problem among the elderly, but it doesn’t necessarily mean it’s a normal part of aging.
+Morning joint stiffness is a common problem among the elderly, but that doesn’t necessarily mean it’s a normal part of aging.

 You may be experiencing morning stiffness if you are not physically active or overweight, if you have sleeping troubles, or if you live in a cold and damp area.
-Or, it can be a symptom of another condition that needs to be addressed, so again, no reason to rule morning stiffness out just as part and parcel of getting old.
+Or, it can be a symptom of another condition that needs to be addressed, so again, no reason to assume that morning stiffness is just a part of getting old.

 In addition, while at rest, the joint cartilage soaks up this fluid, again resulting in decreased lubrication.
 On the other hand, when we are moving around, the fluid keeps lubricating the joints uniformly.

 Conditions That Lead to Joint Stiffness

 Arthritis is a common condition that affects the joints.
 There are many different types of arthritis, some stem from simple wear and tear of the joints, while other types are actually autoimmune conditions.
 Experiencing stiffness for an hour or more could be one of the first signs of arthritis.

 The two main types of arthritis many of us are familiar with are osteoarthritis and rheumatoid arthritis.